 Alexander Zverev’s brother Mischa Zverev is a professional tennis player who has a career-high singles ranking of No 25.
-Mischa is 10 years older to Alexander Zverev.
+Mischa is 10 years elder to Alexander Zverev.

 Mischa had a career-defining moment when he defeated world number 1, Andy Murray, at the 2017 Australian Open.
 He also made it to the quarterfinals of the tournament.
 This propelled Mischa into the top 30 ATP rankings.

 Have they ever faced each other on the court?

 It took 539 tour-level main draw matches for the brothers to finally face off.
 Sascha prevailed over his older brother 6-3, 7-5 to reach the quarter-finals of the Citi Open.

 However, the result of the match was irrelevant.
 It was a moment of raw emotion for the brothers and for those watching.
 “We walked back, and the crowd was cheering, I almost had tears in my eyes,” Mischa told Tennis Channel.
 “I was like, ‘This feels so special.
 I wonder what my parents are thinking right now?’
 I needed a few seconds to actually bite my tongue and focus.
 To me, that was incredibly special.”

 Alexander was equally emotional.
 “It was unbelievably special.
 I hope this is not the last time.
 I hope we play a final one day or something like that.
 So hopefully (this was) the first of many ,” Sascha said.

 Know More – Zverev Brothers Win Acapulco 2019 Doubles Title

 Who else is there in the Zverev family?